tintin10q/simple-indexedDB/README.md

 There is a bunch of annoying ugly boilerplate involved when dealing with [IndexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
 When dealing with the IndexedDB you want an instance of the [IDBObjectStore](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore) class.
-But to get there one has to deal with the aforementioned boilerplate:
+But to get it you have to go through this:

 ```js
 // writing and reading indexdb in vanilla js